openwdl/wdl/SPEC.md

 `File` and `Directory` inputs may require localization to the execution environment.
 For example, a file located on a remote web server that is provided to the execution engine as an `https://` URL must first be downloaded to the machine where the task is being executed.

 - `File`s and `Directory`s are localized into the execution environment prior to evaluating any expressions.
 This means that references to `File` or `Directory` declarations in input declaration expressions, private declaration expressions, and the command section are always replaced with the local paths to those files/directories.
+- When multiple input declarations refer to the same canonicalized `File` or `Directory` (i.e., they [compare as equal](#binary-operators-on-primitive-types)), the execution engine should localize the resource once, and all references to those declarations should resolve to the same localized path.
 - When localizing a `File` or `Directory`, the engine may choose to place the local resource wherever it likes so long as it adheres to these rules:
   - The original file/directory name (the "basename") must be preserved even if the path to it has changed.
-  - Two inputs with the same basename must be located separately, to avoid name collision.
+  - Two distinct input files with the same basename must be located separately, to avoid name collision.
+Note that this refers to two different files (that would not compare as equal), not to multiple input declarations that reference the same underlying file.
   - Two input files that originate from the same "parent" must be localized into the same directory for task execution.
     - For local paths, "parent" means the parent directory.
     - For remote paths specified as a URI, "parent" means the entire URI up to the last '/' of the path (i.e., excluding the final component and any parameters).
 For example, http://foo.com/bar/a.txt and http://foo.com/bar/b.txt have the same parent (http://foo.com/bar/), so they must be localized into the same directory.